apple/turicreate/userguide/drawing_classifier/how-it-works.md

 ]
 ```

 When stroke-based drawing data is given as input to `turicreate.drawing_classifier.create`, a series of pre-processing steps are applied to convert the stroke-based drawings to bitmaps which is then consumed by the neural network.
 This data transformation can be visualized through the `turicreate.drawing_classifier.util.draw_strokes(...)` Python API as well.
+It is a known issue with models trained on Linux stroke data not generalizing well to drawings rendered on Macs and vice-versa.

 The data preprocessing to convert stroke-based drawings into 28x28 bitmaps
 is three-fold: